Institutional Diplomas (DE)

 For health purposes and to prevent the effects of aging on functional and psycho-behavioral abilities, the overall objective of the PEM-ES method is to combine, in a complementary manner, a program of adapted physical activities with a health education approach.
 There are four specific objectives:

-• develop functional and balancing abilities,
+• develop functional and balancing skills,

 • restore confidence in motor skills,

-• Basic understanding of the “bio-psycho-social” determinants of aging and dependent populations,
+• Basic understanding of the “biopsychosocial” determinants of aging and dependent populations,

 • Knowledge of fall prevention and recent international and national guidelines,